 Babies need mothers.
 Or so we have imagined.
 Yet two breakthroughs in the last couple of years call this into question.
-Using only skin cells as their starting point, researchers in Japan in 2017 have been able to grow egg cells in the lab - while in the Netherlands, there are claims that scientists are within a decade of creating an artificial womb.
+Using only skin cells as their starting point researchers in Japan in 2017 have grown egg cells in the lab.
+While in the Netherlands scientists claim they are within a decade of creating an artificial womb.

 Does this technology make babies in the lab a credible outcome and motherhood and birth potentially unnecessary?
-Does this herald a dystopian future and a profound threat to family life and society as a whole?
-Or are these unnecessary fears and instead should we welcome the technique as a means to enable infertile couples and gay men to have children and women to avoid the risks of pregnancy?
+Will it lead to a dystopian future and a profound threat to family life and society as whole?
+Or should we welcome the technique as a means to enable infertile couples and gay men to have children and women to avoid the risks of pregnancy?